haihv96/database_ntbic_v2_fe/docs/js/redux-saga.md

 > This adds a level of indirection that is unnecessary for simple apps, but make it more easy to scale complex applications.
-You can now publish widget1 and widget2 to different npm repositories so that they never have to know about each others, without having them to share a global registry of actions.
+You can now publish widget1 and widget2 to different npm repositories so that they never have to know about each others, without having them to share a globals registry of actions.
 The 2 widgets are now bounded contexts that can live separately.
 They do not need each others to be consistent and can be reused in other apps as well. **The saga is the coupling point between the two widgets that coordinate them in a